Chirag-ahir/JAVA-All-Basic/README.md

 3. Class variables also known as static variables are declared with the static keyword in a class, but outside a method, constructor or a block.

+Java is a general-purpose and object oriented programming language originally developed by Sun Microsystem and released in 1995.

+Array : Arrays are objects that store multiple variables of the same type.

+JDK : The JDK is a development environment for building applications and components using the Java programming language.

+JRE : JRE is responsible for providing a runtime environment only.
+JRE is a part of JDK.